 Though I’ve done many boat tours, taking the cruise with Chicago Fireboat Tours provided a unique experience.
 When the Fred A. Busse came out of the dry dock in 1937 its purpose was saving lives and property, not sightseeing.
 You still get a feel for that when you’re on board.
 The old fire nozzle still points up on the portside near the bow.
 Old photos of the fires that the Busse’s crew battled adorn the walls.
 Those little historic details made the experience more memorable while the cruise still provided the breathtaking skyline views you’d expect from a private architecture boat tour.

 Chicago Detours is always ready to help you have a pleasurable time on the waters of the Windy City.
 We leave the logistical headache of hourly public cruises to the Wendellas of the world.
-Instead, our guides and staff can help charter a private group boat tour for events like wedding celebrations, corporate outings, family reunions, or any other reason you might have.
-Events on the Chicago Fireboat can be customized to fit the needs of your group.
+Instead, our guides and staff can help charter a customized private group boat tour for events like wedding celebrations, corporate outings, family reunions, or any other reason you might have.
+We will work with the staff of the Chicago Fireboat to create customized tours to fit the needs of your group.
 Connect with us to book both the boat and the tour guide at once, and we can even work out the details of the bar package for you.

 The guides will come courtesy of Chicago Detours, of course.
 Booking a private boat tour means you’ll likely be learning about the city from either yours truly or Amanda, our Executive Director.
 Not to toot our own horn, but the two of us are pretty proud of both our vast knowledge of Chicago’s history and architecture and our professional guiding skills.